WalletConnect/walletconnect-docs/docs/kotlin/push/dapp-usage/implementation.md

 )
 ```

+#

+### Send a Notification

-Send a push subscription request to a wallet on the pairing topic with an account.
-If successful, return the request ID.
-If unsuccessful, return the error.
+With an active push subscription, send a notification to a wallet on the established push topic.
+If unsuccessful, an error is returned in the callback.

-### Notify

 ```kotlin
 val pushTopic = // active push subscription topic